apideck-libraries/portman/examples/testsuite-fuzzing-tests/readme.md

     "name": "Unprocessable",
 ```

-The "variations" contain the list of all the variations we want to build up for on the targeted requests.
+The "variations" contain the list of all the variations we want to build up for the targeted request.
-We can provide "name" for the variations to nicely recognize the requests, that will be used in the generated request name.
+We can provide a "name" for the variations to easily recognize the requests in the list of Postman request.
+The defined "name" will be used in the generated request name.

 ## fuzzing